FINAL CONFERENCE ON ERASMUS + PROGRAM TLIT4U PROJECT IN SOFIA, BULGARIA

 ABOUT TLIT4U PROJECT

 As most accessed institutions for European citizens, libraries are the natural partners of universities in this process.
-TLIT4U identifies serious games as the approach to engage students with transliteracy and thus expanding the collaboration between teachers and librarians.
+TLIT4U identifies serious games as the approach to engage students with transliteracy thus expanding the collaboration between teachers and librarians.
 Therefore, TLIT4U seeks foremostly a development of critical information skills by going beyond the traditional approach of information literacy as the ability to search textual and bibliographic sources and asserts the urgent necessity of teaching transliteracy.

 AI methods include symbolic AI, machine learning, natural language processing, computer vision, and expert systems.
 Natural language processing enables machines to understand and generate human language, and computer vision analyzes visual data for perception and interpretation.